What is a Secondary Storage? Types, Purposes, and Examples

 Cloud-based Secondary Storages

 When discussing the types and benefits of secondary storage, you should consider cloud-based platforms.
 What adds to their popularity is that you do not need to purchase memory storage devices.
-With your broadband internet connection, you can shift your data to a cloud service provider’s storage device.
+You can shift your data to a cloud service provider’s storage device with your broadband internet connection.

 For those enterprises whose data tends to be very large and is constantly increasing, purchasing a new data storage device after regular intervals will not be a cost-effective solution.
 Plus, with cloud platforms, you are assured of 100% uptime because of their redundancy in keeping the service alive 24/7.